Support NEFA's Work

 The NSW Government has established an Independent Forestry Panel (IFP) to make recommendations on the future of forestry sometime this year.
 This is the only chance we will have in this term of the Minns Government to get a commitment to end logging of public native forests.
 Public submissions have now closed, with over 1,600 submissions, most calling for an end to public native forest logging.
 The IFP have submitted their summary of submissions and presentations to a government steering committee who will consider this along with other inputs, it will then be up to the Government to make a decision, so it is important that we take the opportunity to make representations to the Premier and key ministers, and it is also worth lobbying your local member.

 So please take the time to add your voice to ours.
 A quick email will do.
-See: Why logging of public native forests needs to stop.
+See: Why logging of public native forests needs to stop

 • 20,630 ha logged in 98 months since ALP’s 2015 commitment to protect the Great Koala National Park up until the March 2023 election

-• 7,185 ha logged in 21 months since the election of the Minns Government in 2023
+• 7,185 ha logged in 21 months since the election of the Minns Government in 2023 until December 2024

 In an effort to scare the government, the loggers are claiming grossly inflated impacts if the park is declared.
 In 2022/23 the Forestry Corporation lost $3.4 million logging koala's homes in the park, all to support some 180 jobs, yet the loggers are claiming 2,200 jobs are at stake and demanding $1,356 million over 5years.
 See Industry's Structural Adjustment Claims Unsupported.

-In response to unfounded claims by the Australian Workers Union that creation of the park would cost 9000 jobs, in response NEFA undertook a detailed assessment, identifying that the full park could result in the loss of 118-218 jobs.
+In response to unfounded claims by the Australian Workers Union that creation of the park would cost 9000 jobs, NEFA undertook a detailed assessment, identifying that the full park could result in the loss of 118-218 jobs.
 See The Impact of the Great Koala National Park on Logging Industry Employment in North East NSW.

 Briefing Note: Save Koalas' Homes Briefing Note: Save Gliders' Homes